Does Hydrocodone Get You High? Know the Risks of Addiction

 - Nausea and vomiting in first-time users

 Those who have asthma or another respiratory issue are oftentimes prescribed another pain medication that doesn’t put them at risk for serious respiratory consequences.
-This is because repeated abuse of hydrocodone damages the lungs and can increase a person’s likelihood of developing pneumonia.
+This is because repeated abuse of hydrocodone can impair pulmonary function and can increase a person’s likelihood of developing pneumonia.

 All substances are metabolized by the liver.
 That means, drugs containing hydrocodone make the liver worker harder than it usually does.
 When hydrocodone is combined with acetaminophen, in medications like Vicodin, the liver works even harder.
 With frequent usage and at high dosages, drugs containing hydrocodone, and especially those with acetaminophen, will damage the liver.
 In some cases, the amount of acetaminophen is enough to cause complete liver failure.